Defining Sports Moments of Reiwa 7 Japan Beats Brazil and Loco Solare’s Tearful Loss | FRIDAY DIGITAL

 Loco Solare

-Nakajima Yuki Joseph (23)
+Yuki Joseph Nakajima (23)

 Set a new Japanese record!

-A memorable first win
+A memorable first victory

 Ami Nakai (17)

-Mr. Mura praised Nakai’s “mental strength.
+Mr. Mura also praised Nakai’s mental strength.

 Forever Young

-From the January 2, 9, and 16, 2026 issue of FRIDAY
+—From “FRIDAY” January 2, 9, 16, 2026 combined issue.

 • PHOTO Afro (Nakajima) Kyodo News (Forever Young)